 Weight Loss is More Than Aesthetic

 It is super fun to feel amazing rocking your skinny jeans.
 However, paying attention to your weight is more than the way you look.
-Maintaining a healthy body weight will increase your energy and productivity, improve sleep, decrease your risk of diabetes, cardiovascular disease, improve your cholesterol, reduce joint pain, and make everyday activities feel easier.
+Maintaining a healthy body weight may help increase your energy and productivity, improve sleep, decrease your risk of diabetes, cardiovascular disease, improve your cholesterol, reduce joint pain, and make everyday activities feel easier.
 All the hard work is so worth it, so keep on going!